 Federal Election 2025

-The federal election campaign is an opportunity to hear new policy ideas to address the huge challenges affecting the right to food in Canada.
+The federal election campaign was an opportunity to hear new policy ideas to address the huge challenges affecting the right to food in Canada.
 Challenges like the ongoing cost-of-living crisis, the climate crisis, and a trade war.
 Federal leadership and decisive action can shift us toward a future where everyone can eat with joy and dignity.

 N.L.
 Candidate Survey and Responses